Charles Guthrie, Baron Guthrie of Craigiebank: Post-career activities

 Guthrie was one of several contributors to a 2013 book on public sector management.
-A Roman Catholic convert, Guthrie became a Knight of Malta and is a Patron of the Catholic homeless charities Cardinal Hume Centre and Caritas Anchor House.
+A Roman Catholic convert, Guthrie became a Knight of Malta and was a Patron of the Catholic homeless charities Cardinal Hume Centre and Caritas Anchor House.
 He became Chancellor of Liverpool Hope University in July 2013.

 In August 2014, Lord Guthrie was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
 He initially supported the continuance of the United Kingdom's presence in the European Union in the 2016 referendum on Britain's membership of the European Union, but suddenly switched to an advocacy of withdrawing from it less than a week before the vote was held, issuing a public warning of the ambitions inherent in the E.U. for the creation of a new "European Army", which he stated "would be a disaster".
 He is on the advisory board of Veterans for Britain an organization with the stated aim of supporting " Her Majesty's Government in the task of restoring full sovereign control to all aspects of the defence of the Realm " following the EU referendum.